James Gordon (American football)

-Jimmy Gordon (born August 1, 1991) is an American former professional football linebacker who played in the Arena Football League (AFL) for the Jacksonville Sharks, Tampa Bay Storm, and Washington Valor.
+James "Jimmy" Gordon (born August 1, 1991) is an American former professional football linebacker who played in the Arena Football League (AFL) for the Jacksonville Sharks, Tampa Bay Storm, and Washington Valor.

 College career

 Gordon committed to the University at Buffalo and played four years for the Buffalo Bulls football team at tight end.

 Professional career

 Gordon signed with the Jacksonville Sharks for the 2015 Arena Football League season, converting from a tight end to play linebacker, a position he had not played since high school.
 He recorded 10 tackles before being placed on injured reserve to end the year.
 Gordon spent the 2016 Arena Football League season with the Tampa Bay Storm as the team's starting Mac linebacker, recording 33 tackles and 2 sacks on the season.
 On January 13, 2017, Gordon signed with the Washington Valor for the 2017 Arena Football League season.
 On April 1, 2019, Gordon was again assigned to the Valor.